nitishm/ahoy/README.md

 # Istio Ahoy

-Istio ahoy is a Teminal UI based configuration explorer for the istio-proxy
+A terminal based explorer for envoy (aka istio-proxy) configuration resources like Listeners, Clusters and Routes.